It takes no time to fall in love, but it takes you years to know what the love is.Jason Mraz

 In fact, Objectivism has only one message: man is an entity to be worshipped, and his life on earth is a glorious crusade that is all the consecration his soul requires.
 That is what you learn from the first three non-technical Objectivist classics.

-2. Four great sustained technical classics:
+2. Five great sustained technical classics:

 Introduction to Objectivist Epistemology